markrossington/sidewinder-x2-marlin/README.md

     * Linux/Mac: `python3 scripts/01-build.py`
  7. There will be a lot of text flying past which is a good thing, once it's stopped firmware should be built and available in the `output` folder.
 Check for `firmware.bin`

-## Program onto printer (aka flashing)
+## Program new firmware onto printer (aka flashing)
+ 1. Ensure firmware has been built as in section above
- 1. Ensure `dfu-util` installed:
+ 2. Ensure `dfu-util` installed:
     * Windows: Download latest from here <https://dfu-util.sourceforge.net/releases/> and put in the folder you unzipped to
     * Linux: In a terminal type: `sudo apt install dfu-util`
     * Mac: In a terminal type: `brew install dfu-util`
- 2. Turn printer on and plug a USB-B cable between the printer and your computer
+ 3. Turn printer on and plug a USB-B cable between the printer and your computer
- 3. Open a command prompt on Windows or terminal on Linux/Mac
+ 4. Open a command prompt on Windows or terminal on Linux/Mac
- 4. Type:
+ 5. Type:
     * Windows `python scripts/02-flash.py`
     * Linux/Mac: `python3 scripts/02-flash.py`